-Our learning priorities are the core skills of reading, writing and maths, but there will be time for other, enriching/relaxing activities, too.
-Lessons are shorter to allow for handwashing and other practical considerations that weren't needed before lockdown.
+Our learning priorities will be the core skills of reading, writing and maths, but there will be time for other, enriching/relaxing activities, too.
+Lessons will be shorter to allow for handwashing and other practical considerations that weren't needed before lockdown.